 Here are Shabby’s top tips on visiting Barcelona and a guide to heading off the beaten track while you’re there:

 Barcelona is the Catalan capital of Gaudi, jamón, beaches, wine and an utterly superb Gothic quarter.
 A visit to this seaside city would, of course, not be complete without a visit to La Sagrada Familia and a ramble down Las Ramblas, but for those of you travel cats looking to explore the sides of the city not seen in the brochures, come explore Barcelona with us off the beaten track.

-Sagradi Familia?
+Sagrada Familia?
 Check.
 Park Guell?
 Check.
 Casa Batlló?
 Check.
-If you just can’t get enough Gaudi, the man who built Barcelona, there are lesser known examples of his work dotted all over the city.
-Finca Guell in Avinguida de Pedralbes, 7 is a private property but worth a look for its iron dragon gate and a visit to Placa Reial will give a glimpse into Gaudi’s early work (FYI- check out the streetlamps).
+If you just can’t get enough Gaudi, the man who built Barcelona, there are lesser-known examples of his work dotted all over the city.
+Finca Guell in Avinguda de Pedralbes, 7 is private property but worth a look for its iron dragon gate and a visit to Placa Reial will give a glimpse into Gaudi’s early work (FYI- check out the streetlamps).

 Though flamenco is much more noted for its gitano communities in Andalucia, Barcelona actually has a surprisingly good scene for a Catalan city.
 Popular amongst the performers themselves as a place to play, Tablao Cordobes brings the spirit of ‘duende’ right to the touristy heart of Las Ramblas.
 Bet you didn’t think that could be possible eh?